 Certification & Funding

-There are additional funding sources for Crime Stoppers programs who are short on cash.
-The Texas legislature authorizes judges to order payments to Crime Stoppers reward funds from probationers as a condition of their probation.
-These funds are strictly to be used for paying rewards.
-The organization can, with approval from the board of directors, transfer 20% of total funds received from the courts to the organization’s primary account to be used for operating expenses.
-In order to receive funding from courts the organization must obtain certification status from the state Texas Crime Stoppers Council.
-(See ----- for certification instructions)
+There are additional funding sources for Crime Stoppers organization who are short on cash.
+The Texas legislature authorizes judges to order probationers to make payments to Crime Stoppers organizations as a condition of their probation.
+Organizations that receive court funding are able to use them to pay rewards to tipsters.
+In order to receive funding from courts organizations must obtain certification status from the Texas Crime Stoppers Council.

-The Texas Crime Stoppers offers grant funding opportunities for certified crime stoppers organizations.
-Annually, a funding announcement is dispersed in December from the Office of the Governor Criminal Justice Division (CJD).
-This announcement lists all of the many funding opportunities offered by CJD which includes the “Crime Stoppers Assistance Fund.”
+The Texas Crime Stoppers offers grant funding opportunities for certified crime stoppers organization.
+Annually, a funding announcement is sent out in December from the Office of the Governor’s Criminal Justice Division (CJD).
+These announcements include all of the funding opportunities offered by CJD which includes the “Crime Stoppers Assistance Fund.”

 These grant funds can be used for travel/training costs and various operating expenses.
 All applications deadlines, which are usually around the end of February, can be found in the announcement.
 Funding preference will be given to organizations hosting an annual Crime Stoppers training conference, annual Campus Crime Stoppers training conference, campus organization and local organizations with campus umbrella or safe school campus programs, projects that support participation in the annual conferences, and projects that support information systems such as answering services, tip management software, phone service, or web hosting services.
 Applications will be reviewed for quality, capability, and reasonableness of budget.
 Review criteria may include, but is not limited to the relative financial need of an application based on the annual Probation Fee and Repayment Report and factors such as the applicant’s target population, and other potential factors including economic factors.